What's real, what's hype and what's in the deals they're signing?

 The Nigerian society is not famous for being open with information.
 It’s a tiring endeavour asking and digging for news as though it were high level state security classified info.
 So all that is left is conjecture and speculation.

 Here’s why that is a problem: once it appears that the story told was in fact a story sold, the audience gets tired and wary of the whole thing.
-Even the artistes get irritable, as evident in the aforementioned Davido Snapchat chronicles.
-Either he’s stupid and didn’t know his deal with Sony would mean tanking the album that was pretty much stupid or he got carried away with his country’s celebration of him signing a major deal.
+Even the artistes get irritable, as evident in the aforementioned Davido’s Snapchat chronicles.
+Either he’s stupid and didn’t know his deal with Sony would mean tanking the album or he got carried away with his country’s celebration of him signing a major deal.
 Now Davido is NOT stupid.
 He – or any of his several handlers – would have known that his B.A.D.D.E.S.T album would have to be redone.

 So let us examine the rumoured ‘$1m in cash’ that he was willing to throw into the grapevine.
 How far is a million dollars going to take Davido’s Sony career?
 When all the lawyers and managers and producers Uncle Sam take their various percentages, will what is left be enough to tide him over one album, let alone two?